Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity

-where $e_j$ is a vector with its $j$-th entry to be one and others to be zero.
-To solve the above linear programming problems, we use the method of regularized support function estimation proposed by \citet{gafarov2019inference}.
-The idea is to add a small regularization term to the objective functions and consider the following regularized programs which are strictly convex:
+where $e_j$ is a vector whose $j$-th entry is one and all other entries are zero.
+The expression of the linear programs in \eqref{test_stat} is the same as that in \citet{gafarov2019inference}.
+Therefore, we can directly apply his method of the regularized support function to construct uniformly valid confidence intervals for $\left[\underline{\beta}_a^\star,\overline{\beta}_a^\star\right]$.
+The idea of the method is to add a small regularization term to the objective functions and consider the following regularized programs which are strictly convex: